-Mount the head so that it faces the main sound source (or however else you’d like to pick up the sound).
+Mount the head to face the main sound source (or however else you'd like to pick up the sound).
 Insert the omnidirectional lavalier microphones into the ear canals of the head.

 In my opinion, of all the miking techniques on this list, the Binaural Artificial Head technique is the coolest to put into practice and listen back to in headphones.

 Recommended microphones: pair of DPA d:screet CORE 6060s.

 The AB Technique is a near-coincident or spaced pair miking technique (depending on the distance between the two mics) that utilizes a pair of cardioid or, alternatively, a pair of omnidirectional microphones.

 AB miking is awesome for capturing wide stereo images in small and large spaces.
 It is one of the most popular stereo miking techniques in the world.